 An aggressive dog is one that regularly threatens to attack through growling, snarling, or biting.
 Fear, frustration, and many other reasons can trigger aggressive behavior.
 Fortunately, there are ways to recognize, approach, and rehabilitate hostile dogs.
 Our complete guide on dealing with an aggressive dog will teach you how to keep yourself and your four-legged friend calm.

 Why Does a Dog Become Aggressive?

 Before approaching an aggressive dog, you have to understand the cause of the animal’s behavior problem.
 Typical reasons for aggressive dog behavior include:

 - Defense – Dogs can become aggressive if they feel threatened or in danger.

 - Fear – Fear can evoke a fight or flight response in dogs.
 Dogs may become aggressive if they feel scared or trapped.

-- Frustration – Built-up energy and restrictions from a leash, cage, or yard can cause frustration in dogs.
-Aggression occurs when the dog has no outlet or release for this frustration.
+- Frustration – Built-up energy and restrictions from a leash, cage, or yard can cause failure in dogs.
+Aggression occurs when the dog has no outlet or release for this frustration

 - Mating instincts – Unspayed and unneutered dogs can display aggression when competing for a mate.

-- Medical problems – Illness, such as vision or hearing loss, can cause aggression.
+- Medical problems – Illness, such as vision or hearing loss, can cause an attack.

 - Pain – An injury or other pain can cause aggression in dogs.

-- Possession – This type of aggression occurs when a dog is protecting its food, toys, or other objects.
+- Possession – This type of assault occurs when a dog is protecting its food, toys, or other objects.